alphonse92/vplplusplus_composer/k8s.md

 ### 8. Update the services variables that uses urls

 For now, we deployed the cluster successfully.
-However is not at all, some services needs resolve external urls or microservices urls.
+However is not at all, some services need to resolve external urls or microservices urls.
 For example: the client will need to resolve the API url.
-Also moodle need resolve it own url.
+Also moodle need to resolve it own url.
 Also, the Jail need to resolve the API internally

 To do it we need to modify the configuration files with the appropriate configuration.